 Furthermore, the Unit provides the means for high-level research activity to PhDs and postdoctoral researchers, via research projects of National and European character.

-In recent years, theses and dissertations have been developed in scientific areas covered by the Laboratory and some more are currently being elaborated.
+In recent years, theses and dissertations have been developed in scientific areas covered by the Unit and some more are currently being elaborated.
 The results of the research activities have also been presented to numerous scientific conferences and authoritative journals.

 The Unit participated in the M3 international forecasting competition, which ended in Washington in July 1999, presenting the THETA model, a method developed by the Unit during the previous year.
 The THETA method dominated the competition, producing much better forecasts than all other methods competed.
 The method outperformed both the existing fully automated, internationally recognized software packages (Forecast Pro, Autocast, Autobox etc.) and methods based on human judgment and experience, developed by academic groups of universities of international reputation (INSEAD, Imperial College, Wharton School, University of Pennsylvania).